KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 Build a neural network model by stacking layers sequentially

+###### CategoryEncoding

+- **tf.keras.layers.CategoryEncoding**
+- CategoryEncoding class is a preprocessing layer that encodes integer features into a categorical encoding.
+It is used to represent discrete or categorical data in a format that can be fed into a machine learning model.

 ###### Conv2D

 - **tf.keras.layers.Conv2D()**
 - Conv2D layer is used to perform 2D convolution on input tensors.
 Convolutional layers are commonly used in computer vision tasks to extract relevant features from images or spatial data.

+###### Concatenate

+- **tf.keras.layers.Concatenate()**
+- Concatenate class is used to concatenate multiple input tensors along a specified axis.
+It takes a list of tensors as input and returns a single tensor that is the concatenation of all the input tensors along the specified axis.

 ###### Dense